 She did not need to.
 The AI already had everything.
 She just needed to ask it to hand the information across.

-If you've been reading about AI tools in the news, you may have come across something called an MCP server.
-Articles describe it as a way to "connect AI directly to your applications."
-Developers get excited about it.
-It sounds like exactly what we're describing here.
+If you've been following AI news, you've probably come across something called an MCP server.
+Articles describe it as a way to connect AI assistants directly to your applications.
+Every article I've read on the subject seems written for software developers who already know what a port number is.

-An MCP server is a technical integration layer that a developer sets up so that an AI assistant can talk directly to a live piece of software in real time.
-It requires installing things on your computer, running a local server, configuring ports and authentication.
-If you have no idea what any of those words mean, you don't need to learn.
-That path is for developers building AI tools, not for retirees who want their pension figures in a calculator.
+It isn't what you want.
+An MCP server is a technical integration layer that requires installing packages on your computer, running a local server process, configuring authentication.
+If none of those words mean anything to you, good — you don't need to touch any of it.
+That's a developer's tool for building AI products, not a solution for someone who wants their pension figures in a retirement calculator.

 Step by step: how to do it

-The more specific you've already been with the AI, the better the output.
-If you've told it your exact pension amounts, the countries involved, and your retirement age target, it has most of what it needs.
+The more specific you've been, the better the output.
+If you've told it your pension amounts, the countries involved, and when you want to retire, it has most of what it needs.

 Step 2: Ask the AI to read RetireFlexi's instructions